tsnapp91/web-code-along-user-data-management/README.md

 Tested on Node v16.14.0->LTS.

+## Navigation Between App Versions
+- Starter and Solution code are always available to learners for every Code-Along.
+You should always attempt to start with the starter code before looking up the answers; they are available to help if you are unable to resolve the solution yourself.
+Navigate through different Code-Along lessons through the Git branching structure.
+The following lessons are available on the following branches:
+    - 1.1-starter
+    - 1.1-solution
+    - 1.2-starter
+    - 1.2-solution
+    - 2.1-starter
+    - 2.1-solution
+    - 3.1-starter
+    - 3.1-solution
+    - 3.2-starter
+    - 3.2-solution

+- **Please note:** 2.2 Code-Along code is located in another repository.
+Please find the download link in your Canvas Course.

+- If you need assistance with Git branching and how to access another branch, please reference [this link](https://www.atlassian.com/git/tutorials/using-branches/git-checkout) or utilize The Hub.

 # BELOW HERE is Further Info About Using React; not needed for code-along
 # Getting Started with Create React App